Vietnamese clothing: Lý dynasty to Trần dynasty (1009–1400)

 Trần dynasty clothing as depicted in "The Mahasattva Trúc Lâm Coming Out of the Mountains".

 Hồ dynasty (1400–1407)

-In 1400s, Emperor Lê Quý Ly wrote a poem to describe his country and his government to the Ming dynasty envoys, explaining shared cultural status between Đại Ngu and Ming by referring to the Han and Tang dynasties during a time when Đại Việt was a part of China, "You inquire about the state of affairs in Annan.
+In the 1400s, Emperor Lê Quý Ly wrote a poem to describe his country and his government to the Ming dynasty envoys, explaining shared cultural status between Đại Ngu and Ming by referring to the Han and Tang dynasties during a time when Đại Việt was a part of China, "You inquire about the state of affairs in Annan.
 Annan’s customs are simple and pure.
 Moreover, official clothing is according to the Tang system.
 The rites and music that control intercourse between the ruler and the officials are those of the Han [...]".

 Fourth Chinese domination of Vietnam (1407–1427)

 When the Han Chinese ruled the Vietnamese in the Fourth Chinese domination of Vietnam, due to the Ming dynasty's conquest during the Ming–Hồ War they imposed the Han Chinese style of men wearing long hair on short-haired Vietnamese men.
 The Vietnamese were ordered to stop cutting their hair and instead to grow their hair long and switch to Han Chinese clothing within a month by a Ming official.
 Ming administrators said their mission was to civilize the unorthodox Vietnamese barbarians.
 Women had to wear Chinese style clothing.
 The Ming dynasty only wanted the Vietnamese to wear long hair and to stop teeth blackening so they could have white teeth and long hair like Chinese.

 An old Kinh lady with blackened teeth (nhuộm răng đen).

 A picture from the book, Technique du peuple Annamite (Vietnamese: Kỹ thuật của người An Nam), depicting the Vietnamese custom of teeth blackening.
 It has chữ Nôm, 染𦝄 and Vietnamese alphabet, Nhuộm răng.